TNTksals/Dotfiles/README.md

-My own dotfiles resources.
+# My own dotfiles resources.
-If you think these .files are suitable for you, please clone the repository.
+If you think these dotfiles are suitable for you, please clone the repository.